 Delayed exchanges, or deferred exchanges, are the most common types of exchanges under the IRC.

 There you have it.
-A simplified guide to 1031 Exchanges in Spokane, Washington.
-But, like-kind exchanges can be tricky, especially in the middle of a lease agreement.
-That’s why it may be important to hire a professional to walk you every step of the process.
+A simplified guide to the 1031 Exchange in Spokane WA.
+But, a like-kind exchange can be tricky, especially in the middle of a lease agreement.
+That’s why it may be important to hire a professional with extensive experience to walk you every step of the process.

-Windermere Property Management is an expert in the Spokane real estate market.
-We’ll help you leverage this tax deferral strategy to ensure you have reached your investment goals.
-Get in touch with us to get started right away!
+Windermere Property Management is an expert in the Spokane WA real estate market.
+With our exceptional planning and extensive experience, we’ll help you leverage the 1031 Exchange tax deferral strategy to ensure you have reached your investment goals.
+If you're an investment property owner in the Spokane WA area, get in touch with us to get started right away!